alexbarron/alexbarron.github.io/_posts/2016-02-11-creating-my-first-gem.markdown

 Now that I had a working command line interface for getting NBA player stats, it was time to package everything up as a gem.

-I won't lie, I was a little nervous about screwing this up, but I was super excited.
+I won't lie, I was a little nervous about screwing this up, but I was also super excited.
 Turns out there was no need to be nervous because there are so many resources out there for how to create and publish your own gem.
 The RubyGems.org guides were obviously fantastic.
-The most useful resource was just looking at a couple examples of how other people did it.
+The most useful resource was for me was looking at a couple examples of how other people did it.
 Once I had seen some real world examples, I configured my own gemspec file, built it, and published it to RubyGems.org.

 I then eagerly fired up a terminal on my other Mac and entered 'gem install nba-stats'.
 It all installed and I thought I was done.
 I got an error when I ran it though!
 Turns out I overlooked the crucial step of adding dependencies in my gemspec file.
 Even though I had required the terminal-table gem in my lib directory, my other Mac didn't have the terminal-table gem installed so it crashed when I tried to run the gem.
-After adding the required gem dependencies to the gemspec file, it all worked swimmingly!
+After adding the required gem dependencies to the gemspec file, it all worked smoothly.

 If you'd like to play around with my gem or see the code, look up my gem <a href="https://rubygems.org/gems/nba-stats">here.</a>